bozsahin/ceng444/README.md

 <b>Course hours</b>: TBA (CENG building)
 <br> We will actually do 75 minutes without break each day.
 The course is not 200 minutes!

 <b>Textbook</b>: Compilers: Principles, Techniques and Tools.
 Aho, Lam, Sethi, Ullman (2007).
+Addison-Wesley/Pearson.
 2nd Edition of the Dragon Book.

-This is a classic in CS.
+The first edition was a classic in CS, and 2nd edition adds more to the legend.

 <b>Catalog description</b>: Formal description and classification of programming languages.
 Syntactic specification.
 The parsing problem.
 Top-down and bottom-up parsing.
 Attaching semantics to syntax.
 Translator writing systems.
 Translator writing case study.